 Eligible applications that do not receive funding from the requested set-aside(s) will compete in the selected geographic category.

-§ 42 Non-Profit Set-Aside: The Division will set-aside 10% of 9% LIHTCs for applications meeting the following criteria:
+§ 42 Non-Profit Set-Aside: The Division will set-aside a minimum of 10% of 9% LIHTCs for applications meeting the following criteria:

 The non-profit organization is acting alone or in partnership with a for-profit Co-Applicant.